Dragon Ball Z: Battle of Z: Gameplay

 Battle of Z is a team fighting action title that lets up to eight players battle it out against one another.
 The game supports up to four players in cooperative play, and lets players perform attacks together and heal one another.
 It also supports online multiplayer battles, and PS Vita ad-hoc connection.
 A multiplayer restriction in this game is that two players can not play on the same console; the developers say this is due to wanting a player having the best possible graphics in full screen.
 Battle of Z features over 70 characters, as well as team battles against giant characters such as Great Ape Vegeta, Great Ape Gohan, and Hirudegarn.

 The game features more than 70 characters.
 Instead of transformations grouped together into one character, they are separated into each transformation each.
 The pre-order offer comes in with two in-game DLC characters: Super Vegito and Super Saiyan Bardock, available via pre-order across Europe, America, and Australasia.
-Day 1 Edition includes a bonus DLC code for Goku in Naruto Sage Mode costume.
+Day 1 Edition includes a bonus DLC code for Super Saiyan Goku in Naruto Sage Mode costume.